The GameDev Business Handbook

 The digital version includes everything in hardcover (even the same layout), so all you’re missing out on is the sweet smell of a good book.

-We will be distributing The GameDev Business Handbook via Amazon in the future in Kindle format and Hardcover.
+We are also distributing The GameDev Business Handbook via Amazon in Kindle format (and, soon, Hardcover).
 Yes, you will be able to use your Amazon Prime benefits (including free shipping with Prime) when you purchase the physical edition.
-Sign up for the newsletter above so you will be the first to know when Amazon pre-orders are available.
+Sign up for the newsletter above so you will be the first to know when Amazon Hardcover pre-orders are available.

 Note: When purchasing from Amazon, the hardcover edition will not include a copy of the Kindle or digital editions.